A GUIDE TO LEITH & NEWHAVEN

 Lothian buses number 16 and 22 connect Princes Street with The Shore and 10 and 7 depart from Leith Walk.

-Driving in Leith can be a bit of a stop/start situation, especially now that construction is taking place.
+Driving in Leith can be a bit of a stop/start situation.

 Expect to get caught in lights along Leith Walk; the lights at the Foot of the Walk can take an age to change.
 Let’s not talk about Ferry Road!